 Pulses are a strand of the legume family (legumes are plants that grow in pods) and, if you want to get into the specifics, they are the seed part of legumes.
-The most common types of pulses are of lentils, beans and peas – they’re probably foods you eat regularly already!
+The most common types of pulses are lentils, beans and peas – they’re probably foods you eat regularly already!

 Pulses are a fantastic plant-based source of protein making it an especially important food for maintaining a healthy vegan diet as meat eaters will typically get most of their protein from meat.

 You’ll find a whopping 15g (on average) of protein in a cup of pulses.
 That’s pretty much a third (again, on average) of your recommended daily protein – how good is that?!
 They’re also celebrated for being a low-fat type of protein especially when you compare them to other sources of protein such as meat, fish and certain types of nuts.
-Explore more vegan sources of protein here.

 Folate is a B vitamin which is required for the production and maintenance of new cells making it an especially important nutrient for growth.
 The presence of folate in pulses means the ingredient is a beneficial addition to diets for children and pregnant women.

 Nitrogen-rich soil is required in order for crops to thrive.
-As pulses are a nitrogen-fixing plant, they make significantly less impact on the environment due to their natural ability to grow without the help of fertilizers or pesticides.
+As pulses are a nitrogen-fixing plant, they make significantly less impact on the environment due to their natural ability to grow without the help of fertilisers or pesticides.
 In fact, they actually increase the presence of nitrogen in the soil leaving a healthy patch for new crops.
 Not only are they delicious but they’re super considerate too!